We can, must and should end the age of coal

+Coal threatens everything we love and treasure and we now have new research to establish this in our report “Silent Killers”.
 We must stand together and bring an end to the age of coal.
-Our renewed fight will kick off on the 29th of June with an international day of action.
+Our renewed fight will kick off on the29th of June with an international day of action.

 We need to stand up and demand that governments and energy producers respect the fundamental right to breathe clean air and not see it as a threat to their profits.

 In stark contrast to these alarming numbers European politicians are not taking action to end the coal age: 50 new power plants are in the works, most of them in the planning stage.
 These new plants will give the coal industry will continue to have a license to kill for decades.

 Polish Patnow coal power station.
 In Poland, Romania, Bulgaria and the Czech Republic, more people die because of air pollution from coal-fired power plants than in road traffic accidents.